SAKryukov/dotnet-solution-structure/articles/article0.md

 Note that we can also supply format strings [specific for each separate parameter](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation#how-to-specify-a-format-string-for-an-interpolation-expression).
 In our example, these format strings are "D" and "N0".

-After I substitute the actual data on Code Project on the date of writing, I obtained:
+After I substituted the actual data on Code Project on the date of writing, I obtained:
-"Organization: Code Project, number of members on October 1, 2023: 15,747,139" Note that many of my system settings correspond to US culture, but not all ot them.
+"Organization: Code Project, number of members on October 1, 2023: 15,747,139" Note that many of my system settings correspond to US culture, but not all of them.
 If I ran through localization, the only implemented culture for this test application is "it", so I get "Organizzazione: Code Project, numero di membri al domenica 1 ottobre 2023: 15.747.139".
-(Those who know Italia better pleas correct me if I made a mistake somewere.)
+(Those who know Italia better please correct me if I made a mistake somewhere.)

 The format string can be entered in two different ways.
 The XAML sample shown above demonstrates *direct content*.

 Alternatively, the same string could be entered as the attribute `Format`.
-However, I would recomment using only the direct content form, and here is why: you can face a ridiculous limitation with the attribute `Format`: you won't be able to enter "{" as a first character.
-It happens because if an attribute string values begins with "{", it is interpreted as a XAML [markup extension](https://learn.microsoft.com/en-us/dotnet/desktop/xaml-services/markup-extensions-overview), but that extension does not exist.
+However, I would recommend using only the direct content form, and here is why: you can face a ridiculous limitation with the attribute `Format`: you won't be able to enter "{" as a first character.
+It happens because if an attribute string value begins with "{", it is interpreted as a XAML [markup extension](https://learn.microsoft.com/en-us/dotnet/desktop/xaml-services/markup-extensions-overview), but that extension does not exist.

 Now we need to understand how to implement the mechanism used to take the format string prescribed in XAML and perform the substitution of the parameters during runtime, that is, the string interpolation itself.

 ### Implementation

-Lets' look at the implementation.
+Let's look at the implementation.
 Note that the application of the attribute `[ContentProperty(nameof(Format))]` defines that `Format` can be entered as direct content of the element `e:StringFormat`.

 This is the entire implementation: